xiangzhihai/knapsack_go/README.md

 Basicly, we would like to know when deciding whether to put a specific item into backpack, what is the best result (value) according to current weight limit and items left.

-For recusive method, I created a map of maps, this has more overheap for space comparing two a 2d arry, but essentially both have the same complexity.
+For recusive method, I created a map of maps.
+This has more overheap for space comparing two a 2d arry, but essentially both have the same complexity.